Back to blog

 • Every 6-12 months: full cardiometabolic panel, kidney/liver function, CBC, body composition and medical review.

-• Yearly: VO₂max, formal strength, mobility, treatment goals and, if used, the same epigenetic clock to compare trends.
+• Yearly: VO₂max, formal strength, gait/balance, mobility, treatment goals and, if used, the same epigenetic clock to compare trends.

 How to use this information: measure, act, repeat